 Stay connected with your IT team.
 It is important to get issues fixed before they become bigger problems.

 Communication is key.
-We recommend making sure employees have an easy way to communicate internally with team members on both video and instant text chat feature.
+We recommend making sure employees have an easy way to communicate internally with team members on both video and instant text chat features.
 This is an easy way to make sure everyone is staying connected and for bridging the gap to feel more connected with their team.
 This helps instill a productive work environment.

-Platforms like Slack, Skype, and Microsoft Teams are great for real time, text chat tools.
+Platforms like Slack, Skype, and Microsoft Teams are great for real-time, text chat tools.

 For companies that have Microsoft 365, Microsoft Team chat feature is free - including both the chat tool and videos.
 Being able to immediately connect with someone visually and audibly makes the transition to remote working more seamless and takes away the feeling of separation.